mark-watson/Java-AI-Book/manuscript/opennlp.md

                                 FeatureGenerator... featureGenerators)
 ~~~~~~~~

-As I also mention in the next section, the last argument would look like where we combine two feature generators, one the uses "bag of words" and the other that uses adjacent word sequences:
+As I also mention in the next section, the last argument would look like the case where we combine two feature generators, one the uses "bag of words" and the other that uses adjacent word sequences:

-{line-numbers=off}
+{lang="java",line-numbers=off}
 ~~~~~~~~
 public DocumentCategorizerME(DoccatModel model,
            new FeatureGenerator[]{new BagOfWordsFeatureGenerator(),